zio/zio/docs/datatypes/stream/zstream.md

 Note that the right-hand side stream would be run multiple times, for every element in the left stream.

-ZIO stream also has `ZStream.crossN` which accept crossing streams up to four one.
+ZIO stream also has `ZStream.crossN` which takes streams up to four one.

 ### Partitioning